 This is because, at home, children pay attention to our language and attitudes.
-If we are really critical about our environment and set really rigid standards for ourselves, children who see this behavior will emulate it.
+If we are really critical about our environment and set really rigid standards for ourselves, children will emulate it.

 Hearing things like, “I made a mistake at work, I just want to die.
 It’s a disaster,” can have a serious impact on a child.

-Be careful of the expectations you set and protect your children
+Be careful of the expectations you set and teach children happiness

 We’ll give you an example: your son is really proud of himself for getting a good grade in math.
 You, instead of sharing in his happiness, tell him you expect him to do even better next time.

-That’s not right: help your children to appreciate their accomplishments, to know the value of hard work, but not to feel humiliated if they don’t accomplish everything they set out to do.
+That’s not right: help your children to appreciate their accomplishments and to know the value of hard work.
+But also, not to feel humiliated if they don’t accomplish everything they set out to do.